 As can be expected from a university city, Leiden’s museums are world-class.
-And with all 12 brilliant museums in walking distance of one another, there’s plenty to do on a cold, blustery or rainy day in Leiden.
+And with 12 brilliant museums in walking distance of one another, there’s plenty to do on a cold, blustery or rainy day in Leiden.
 Here’s our choice of the 10 best of Leiden’s museums:

 The National Museum of Antiquities

-Possibly the crown jewel of Leiden’s museums, the Dutch National Museum of Antiquities (Rijksmuseum van Oudheden) is a must for fans of ancient cultures.
+Possibly the crown jewel of all of Leiden’s museums, the Dutch National Museum of Antiquities (Rijksmuseum van Oudheden) is a must for fans of ancient cultures.
 Five permanent exhibitions feature the Egyptian, Greek, Roman, Etruscan, Near East and of course, Dutch civilizations.
 The museum’s collection of Egyptian mummies and sarcophagi is superb.
 And with many exhibits being animated, the museum is fun and informative for young and old.